 With a 25W charger, you can also charge the phone to full in an hour and 15 minutes, while 10 minutes of charging gets you to around 20%.
 Unfortunately, you only get a 15W charger in the box, which means you’re looking at around two hours for a full charge if you don’t separately buy a 25W brick.
 It’s a cost-cutting measure I wish Samsung didn’t make, especially since this is the first time the A5x lineup has made the jump to 25W charging, but it is what it is.

-Galaxy A52 audio, call quality
+Audio, call quality

 The Galaxy A52 and Galaxy A72 aren’t the first mid-range phones from Samsung to feature stereo speakers, but they are the first ones with stereo speakers to be globally available.
 Samsung claims the stereo speakers make for louder sound output compared to last year’s Galaxy A51 and A71, but I can’t say I noticed much of a difference, even with Dolby Atmos enabled.